Everyday Healthy Recipes

 Salmon burger on top of bun with slaw and buns in background.

-These succulent salmon burgers are a delicious way of preparing salmon.
+These succulent fresh salmon burgers are a delicious way of preparing salmon.
 They are super quick and easy to prepare and you can serve them with lots of different toppings (see serving suggestions below) so they are never boring.
 They take less time to prepare than cooking salmon in the oven and make a perfect healthy meal idea the whole family will love.

 The list of ingredients is very brief.
 In addition to the skinless and boneless salmon I used chives for freshness, mustard for sharpness, panko breadcrumbs to absorb excess moisture, and simple seasoning.